kuliashvili/HooBank/README.md

 ## Contact Us

 We value your feedback and are always available to answer any questions you may have.
-If you need assistance please don't hesitate to contact us at giorgi.kuliashvili.1@btu.edu.ge
+If you need assistance please don't hesitate to contact us at email: giorgi.kuliashvili.1@btu.edu.ge

 Thank you for choosing Hoobank!
 As the lead developer of this project, I'm excited to be part of a team that is changing the way people make payments online